aeharding/sevenhills/src/learn-to-skydive.md

 Skydiving can be a life-changing event, and it gets even better when you become a licensed skydiver!
 Are you up to the challenge? _Do you have what it takes?_ <img src="../img/a-stamp.png" style="float:right" alt="USPA A license stamp"> We offer a __comprehensive__, __affordable__ student program to obtain your A-License.
 An A-License will grant you the freedom to jump _anywhere in the world!_ 🌎

 During your training, you will quickly become a part of our skydive family in an open, friendly, and approachable environment where __safety is the highest priority__.
-You will work with instructors and coaches one-on-one with training tailored to you.
+You will work with instructors and coaches __one-on-one with training tailored to you__.

 Our [highly qualified instructors and coaches](../../who-we-are) will equip you with state-of-the-art, comfortable, and safe [Aerodyne](https://www.flyaerodyne.com/icons/icon-student/) containers and [Performance Designs](http://www.performancedesigns.com/products/navigator/) canopies, leading manufacturers in the industry.